 Pheasant Friday

-"Exmoor Game School has delivered over 1,400 hands-on wild meat experiences to children across Exmoor and the surrounding areas."
+"Exmoor Game School delivered over 1,000 hands-on wild meat experiences to children across Exmoor and the surrounding areas last year."

 Darren Sherwood, Founder of Exmoor Game School